PHPAuth/PHPAuth/README.md

 * `cookie_http` : the [HTTP only protocol](https://owasp.org/www-community/HttpOnly) setting of the session cookie, true by default, do not change unless necessary
 * `cookie_remember` : the time that a user will remain logged in for when ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.
 * `cookie_forget` : the time a user will remain logged in when not ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.
 * `cookie_renew` : the maximum time difference between session expiration and last page load before allowing the session to be renewed.
-Must respect PHP`s [strtotime](http://php.net/manual/en/function.strtotime.php) format.
+Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.
 * `allow_concurrent_sessions` : Allow a user to have multiple active sessions (boolean).
 If false (default), logging in will end any existing sessions.
 * `bcrypt_cost` : the algorithmic cost of the bcrypt hashing function, can be changed based on hardware capabilities
 * `smtp` : `0` to use sendmail for emails, `1` to use SMTP
-* `smtp_debug` : `0` to disable SMTP debugging, `1` to enable SMTP debugging, useful when you are having email/smtp issues
+* `smtp_debug` : `0` to disable SMTP debugging, `1` to enable SMTP debugging, useful when you are having email/SMTP issues
 * `smtp_host` : hostname of the SMTP server
 * `smtp_auth` : `0` if the SMTP server doesn't require authentication, `1` if authentication is required
 * `smtp_username` : the username for the SMTP server